makersacademy/chitter-challenge/README.md

 I want to sign up for Chitter
 I want to log in to Chitter
 I want to log out of Chitter
-It displays the username ofperson who posted
+It displays the username of person who posted

 ------------
 The app comes with login, sign up and sign out features.